you never expect someone to research

 and now you're telling me he was 16,

-and you're just saying it
+and you're just telling me this

-to fuck with me and my OCD
+to torment me and my OCD

 because you know i care